maciekmm/mionskowski.pl/content/posts/iframe-code-preview/index.md

 ## Making it pretty

 It's time to style the preview.
-I don't plan to go into much detail as this is not the main topic of this post.
+I don't plan to go into much detail as this isn't the main topic of this post.

 The goal is to make the iframe look like a browser window and make code listings match the style of the iframe.